Brand Store (Web)

 ad.render();

-var container = document.getElementById('ad-container');
+const container = document.getElementById('ad-brand-store');

 container.innerHTML =